RaminVali/Customer_Churn/README.md

 ![Registered Dataset](img/Data-registered.png)

 ## Compute cluster for pipeline
-We will run the project on a cpu cluster compute resource that we define.
+We will run the project on a CPU cluster compute resource that we define.
 This can be viewed under the compute clusters in the compute section.

 ![computer-cluster](img/compute-cluster.png)